Super Action Pack… and How to Use this Template

 What if a participant calls your activity?
 This sequence shows how a player can call into an activity at the start for a welcome or to be given options to respond to on call.

-(A showcase of the Voice Message and Process Response cards)
+(A showcase of the Voice Message and Keyword Branch cards)

 What if a player wants to start over, or comes back later?
-For participants to return and start over, you might want to use the Game Over Card.
+For participants to return and start over, you might want to use the End Session Card.

 Additional sequences in the demo: